 To investigate if wakeful state can be further clustered into meaningful sub-clusters as in our earlier work, we restricted our clustering analysis to the 26001 dFNC windows (State 1 for window size 30) that corresponded to the subject wakeful EEG condition.
 This analysis revealed 4 sub-clusters with distinct connectivity profiles.
-We ran a SVM classification analysis by holding out 6000 dFNC windows and performed a three fold cross validation on the remaining 20000 windows to estimate a model across a range of parameter C [0.1 to 10] for a linear kernel.
-The best model was then used to test the classification accuracy on the held out samples and we computed average per class accuracy and confusion matrix.
+We ran a SVM classification analysis by holding out 6000 dFNC windows and performed a threefold cross validation on the remaining 20000 windows to estimate a model for a RBF kernel.
+The best model was then used to test the classification accuracy on the held-out samples and we computed average per class accuracy and confusion matrix.